 Hover your mouse cursor over the straight arrow corresponding to the plane you want to adjust.When the arrow is selected, click and drag to the preferred depth.

-Rotate the plane to change its orientation using the double-headed arcs.
+Rotate the plane to change its orientation using the arcs.
 Click drop-down to view animation.

 Hover your mouse cursor over the double-headed arc corresponding to the plane you want to rotate in.When the double-headed arc becomes a circle, click and drag to rotate the plane to the preferred orientation.